Book Now

 Croatia Events

-In Autumn and winter, there is still plenty of goings-on to tempt you to Croatia.
+In Autumn and winter, there is still plenty to tempt you to Croatia.
 Autumn offers a programme of operas, ballets and theatre productions in Zagreb.
 A highlight in winter is Zagreb’s Christmas markets, voted the best in Europe for 3 years running.
 A magical experience, not to be missed.
-The Snow Queen Trophy, a world cup slalom event for men and women, takes place on the 5/6 January.
+The Snow Queen Trophy, a World Cup slalom event for men and women, takes place on the 5/6 January.
 On the north slopes of Sljeme, just outside Zagreb.
 If you don’t fancy taking to the slopes, big screens and mulled wine are set up to enjoy the event from the city centre.

 Rovinj